Add a managed operations service level to your cloud account

-A technical account manager can assist you to ensure that Managed Operations is the best fit for your needs.
+A technical account manager can ensure that Managed Operations is the best fit for your needs.

 What does a Rackspace Managed Operations account cost?

-Upon the creation of a Cloud Server or a Cloud Database within a Managed Operations account, a flat monthly account fee will be assessed when at least one instance on the account is active or used during that month.
-For more pricing information, please see:
+After you create a Cloud Server or Cloud Database on a Managed Operations account, a flat monthly account fee is assessed when at least one instance on the account is active or used during that month.
+For more pricing information, see the following web pages:

-To get pricing information for Cloud Servers with Managed Operations, make sure to check the box in the lower-right corner of the screen:
+Note: To get pricing information for Cloud Servers with Managed Operations, ensure that you check the Managed Operations: SysOps box in the lower-left corner of the screen.

 Why is there an account fee as well as a per-instance service fee?

-Will the account fee be assessed with only partial-month usage of a managed Cloud Server, or will it be prorated?
+Is the account fee assessed with only partial-month usage of a managed Cloud Server, or is it prorated?

-The account fee will not be prorated.
-The service fee, however, is a utility fee and you will only be charged for the amount of time your instance is active.
+The account fee is not prorated.
+However, the service fee is a utility-based fee that is only billed for the amount of time that your instance is active.

-Will the Rackspace support team automatically scale Cloud Servers if necessary?
+Does the Rackspace Support team automatically scale Cloud Servers if necessary?

-No. Your Rackspace account team will not troubleshoot your program code.
+No, your Rackspace Account team does not troubleshoot your program code.

-New Cloud Servers with the Managed Operations include a basic Rackspace Cloud Backup configuration that backs up directories that commonly contain user data weekly.
+New Cloud Servers on Managed Operations accounts have a basic Rackspace Cloud Backup configuration.
+This configuration backs up directories that commonly contain user data on a weekly basis.
 The default backup profile is not a full system backup.
 Our support team can assist you with adding more locations to the backup profile or changing the time interval between backups.

-Cloud Backup stores its archives in Cloud Files, so standard storage and bandwidth costs for Cloud Files do apply.
-Deleting a cloud server will not delete associated backup archives in Cloud Files - they must be manually removed.
+Because Cloud Backup stores its archives in Cloud Files, standard storage and bandwidth costs for Cloud Files apply.
+Deleting a Cloud Server does not delete associated backup archives in Cloud Files.
+You must manually remove these archives.

-Why do I need a separate account for my Cloud Servers and Databases with Managed Operations?
+Why do I need a separate account for my Cloud Servers and Cloud Databases that are associated with Managed Operations?

 What does the upgrade process entail?

-- Reset the root password for each server to gain access to the server.
+- Resets the root password for each server to gain access to the server.

-- Create a Rackspace management account on each server.
+- Creates a Rackspace management account on each server.

-- Install the vendor-provided kernel and prepare for updates (if needed).
+- If necessary, installs the vendor-provided kernel and prepare for updates.

-As a Rackspace customer, can I link my Managed Hosting configuration and account to a Cloud Server with Managed Operations configuration and account?
+As a Rackspace customer, can I link my Managed Hosting configuration and account to a Cloud Server that has a Managed Operations configuration and account?

-Yes, the same way you are currently able to link your Managed Hosting accounts and your cloud accounts.
+Yes, the process is similar to the process that you use to link your Managed Hosting accounts and your cloud accounts.

 How do I contact my Rackspace Managed Operations account team?

-You can contact the Rackspace Managed Operations account team via chat, phone or by submitting a ticket online.
-The phone number and links to all of these options are accessible in the Cloud Control Panel.
+You can contact the Rackspace Managed Operations account team by chat, phone, or by submitting a ticket online.
+You can find the phone number and links to other communication methods in the Cloud Control Panel.

 What if I want to downgrade from my Rackspace Managed Operations account?

-We only allow upgrades to a Rackspace Managed Operations account at this time.
-If you wish to remove the managed service, a new account will need to be created and new Cloud Servers and Cloud Databases built.
+At this time, you can only upgrade to Rackspace Managed Operations.
+If you want to remove the managed service, you need to create a new account and build new Cloud Servers and Cloud Databases.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License